 Letter from the Editor:

-– August 30, 2017
+– August 1, 2018

 Monica Hand and I founded WORDPEACE in the hope of making a difference, despite having to live our lives, care for our families, and continue writing and publishing.
 Monica isn’t here anymore to see the continuation of this vision, and I miss my friend.
 Every issue of this journal will be dedicated to her.
-This time around I’m so blessed to have Lisa C. Taylor and Monica Barron to help restart the journal.
+This time around I’m so blessed to have Ciona Rouse, Lisa C. Taylor, Russell Taylor and Monica Barron to choose work for the journal.
 We all want to stand up to indifference by publishing work that inspires people to think, in the hope that it will spur someone to activism, and, eventually a life of conscious caring.

-Founding & Poetry Editor, WORDPEACE
+Founding Editor & Publisher, WORDPEACE